nicc777/aws-eks-private/README.md

 If you plan to use an EC2 instance to also deploy the CloudFormation stacks and run the other commands, note the pre-requisites listed above and ensure that it is also installed on the Instance.

-TODO - Provide an example CloudFOrmation template to provision an EC2 instance that can be used as Jump Host and from where all commands could be executed.
+TODO - Provide an example CloudFormation template to provision an EC2 instance that can be used as Jump Host and from where all commands could be executed.